 Credit Cards - Many credit card companies are also indicating they may be willing to assist debtors with credit card payments, however, beware that if they waive payments it is likely interest will continue accruing, so if you can make these payments, you should.

 Student Loans - The stimulus package is anticipated to provide student loan borrowers a reprieve from payments until at least October and any interest that would have accrued during that period would be waived.
 I am concerned about student loan servicing companies' ability to enact this change swiftly or correctly.
 If you have a private student loan, you may want to consider refinancing to get a lower interest rate.
 While the economy is currently volatile, rates on refinanced loans should drop to about 2.5% fixed and 1.25% variable.
 “The only one who wins by you not refinancing a private loan that costs too much is the lender who owns your debt,” says Travis Hornsby, founder of Student Loan Planner.
 Those with federal student loans, however, should be wary in thinking about refinancing as doing so may result in voiding a great many benefits.

 Court Closures - Most Courts are open by appointment.
 Most hearings are occuring via telephone or zoom.
-As of right now, many courts are closed until mid-April.
+As of right now, many courts are closed until May 2020.
 Some hearings are happening over the phone.
 Contact your attorney if you have an upcoming hearing.

 Attorney Allison Greenlee Korr handles cases in Kalamazoo, Battle Creek and all surrounding counties, call today for a consultation.
 269-381-4471

 Note that none of the above is intended as legal, medical or tax advice and is informational only.